 You can use a Cloud Storage bucket to store and serve files, such as movies or images or other static content.
 This document describes how to set up your environment to use the App Engine client library for Cloud Storage.

 Setting up your project

-Follow the instructions in Creating a Guestbook Application to set up your environment, create a GCP project, and understand how Python 2 apps are structured in App Engine.
+Follow the instructions in Creating a Guestbook Application to set up your environment, create a Google Cloud project, and understand how Python 2 apps are structured in App Engine.
 Write down and save your project ID for use with your application.